Addiction Treatment and Rehab for Veterans

 - Possession of drugs and drug paraphernalia (pipes, needles, etc.).

-The Veterans Administration (VA) provides evidence-based addiction treatment for all eligible veterans.15 The VA offers a variety of treatment options, including individual and group therapy, as well as medications.
+The VA provides evidence-based addiction treatment for all eligible veterans.15 The VA offers a variety of treatment options, including individual and group therapy, as well as medications.
 The goals of addiction treatment include:

 - Increasing a veteran’s motivation to change negative behaviors.